 The Electrical and Computer Engineering Department is located on the third floor of Grimsley Hall, a first-tier engineering education facility that provides fully-equipped laboratories, classrooms and faculty offices.
-The related Departments of Mathematics and Computer Science, Physics, and Civil and Environmental Engineering are housed adjacent to the department, creating a “microcampus” of science and technology.
+The related Departments of Mathematics and Computer Science, Physics, and Mechanical, Civil and Environmental Engineering are housed adjacent to the department, creating a “microcampus” of science and technology.

 The student branch of the Institute of Electrical and Electronics Engineers (IEEE) was established in 1962 and is an active component of the electrical engineering program.
 The South Carolina Gamma Chapter of Tau Beta Pi, The National Engineering Honors Society was founded in 1982.
 Students of the junior and senior classes who meet the academic requirements may be elected to Tau Beta Pi.